jlock/squashme-test/README.md

 This is going to be a great commit!

-Now to add more text
+Now to add more text, and context.